Sharan3009/angular_reproducible-firefox_addon-fetch_read_only/README.md

 ### Instructions to load extension in chrome.
 - Go to `chrome://extensions`

-- Make sure your `developer mode` is on in chrome.
+- Make sure your `developer mode` is switched on.
 If not you can enable it by toggling the button at top right of the page.
 ![](screenshots/developer_mode.png)

 - After enabling the `developer mode`.
 You will be able to see 3 options to load the local build of the extension.
 Click on `Load unpacked` as shown in the above screenshot.